City

 Average Salary: $34,133

-Help organize activities for community members.
+Help organize activities and events for community members.
 Work in parks and recreation centers.
-Promote healthy lifestyles and community engagement.
-Opportunities exist with local government and community centers.
+Promote healthy and fun activities.
+Local government and community centers often have these positions.

 Find Recreation Assistant jobs in Kodiak, AK